-Further information about the rules governing such appeals is available in the Graduate Catalog on the Graduate School website.
+Further information about the rules governing such appeals is available on the graduate school website (see the link above).

 III.
 DEPARTMENT SUPPORT FOR GRADUATE STUDENTS

 FUNDING AND SATISFACTORY PROGRESS

 Students entering the program with financial support are guaranteed support through their fifth year, contingent upon satisfactory progress, as defined below.
 While in some cases students may benefit from using a sixth year to complete the Ph.D., students in general cannot count on department funding after the fifth year.